General Synthetic-Powered Inference: Experimental Details

 \paragraph{Experimental setup and metrics.} For single hypothesis testing (Type I error rate control), we use the following setup: For Shuttle and KDDCup99, we use 5,000 training datapoints; for Credit Card, 2,000.
 Both training and reference sets are contaminated at a 5\% rate.
 The contaminated reference set contains 2,500 datapoints, while the clean reference set, $\Dn$, contains 40 inlier points.
-As the outlier detection model used by the conformal outlier detection framework, we use Isolation Forest \citep{liu2008isolation}, implemented using \texttt{scikit-learn} with 100 estimators.
+We use Isolation Forest \citep{liu2008isolation}, implemented using \texttt{scikit-learn} with 100 estimators, as the outlier detection model used by the conformal outlier detection framework.
+Specifically, the trained model is used as a score function for computing conformal p-values.
+For each datapoint, it assigns a score, where a larger score indicates stronger evidence that this point may be an outlier.
+After computing the scores on the contaminated set, we trim the top $p\%$ of scores to attain the synthetic data.
 Test sets contain 950 inliers and 50 outliers.
 We report the average detection power and the average Type I error over 100 independent trials.

 For multiple hypothesis testing (FWER control), the setup is similar with two key differences.
 First, the clean reference set consists of 100 inlier points.
 Second, the test set contains 1,000 datapoints with 5\% outliers, randomly partitioned into 50 batches.
 For each batch, every method produces a rejection set; we record whether it contains at least one false rejection (indicator 0/1).
 Averaging these indicators across all batches yields the empirical FWER, computed over 100 independent trials.
 All methods use the Simes-Hochberg procedure \citep{hochberg1988sharper} for testing.